n-laoutaris/diavgeia-KNIME/README.md

 # Diavgeia Data Extraction and Analysis

-This project demonstrates the extraction, cleaning and analysis of Greek government procurement documents taken from the public Diavgeia portal.
+This project demonstrates the extraction, cleaning and analysis of Greek government procurement documents sourced from the public Diavgeia portal.
 The goal was to extract structured data from unstructured PDFs, handle missing data using Large Language Models, validate the results and perform frequency analysis.

 ![Workflow Diagram](./images/workflow.png)